Here is an itinerary of our trip, as of 5-25-16. The yellow line on the map shows where we have been in the past nine months, all 20,859 miles.

 Greta in front of the Ramblers.

-and also a few videos where you can hear the fabulous Panorama Jazz Band:
+and a video where you can hear the fabulous Panorama Jazz Band:

 February 10: a chat with Garrison Keillor on the street.